LinkedInLearning/hands-on-generative-ai-with-multi-agent-langchain-4499047/README.md

 # Hands-On Generative AI with Multi-Agent LangChain: Building Real-World Applications
 This is the repository for the LinkedIn Learning course `Hands-On Generative AI with Multi-Agent LangChain: Building Real-World Applications`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+As a developer in today’s rapidly evolving and constantly surprising AI landscape, it’s become critical to know how to leverage multiagent simulations and generative models.
+This course is designed to meet the burgeoning demand for AI professionals skilled in these domains.
+Join instructor Nayan Saxena for a comprehensive exploration of the process of building and running dynamic and interactive multiagent simulations using LangChain, the popular AI-powered framework.
+Get the skills you need to start building your first generative agents, equipping them with tools, and modeling complex generative agent scenarios.
+Along the way, test out your new technical know-how in the exercise challenges at the end of each section.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.